ryancswallace/jobman/docs/index.md

 ----

-Jobman automates the process of running and monitoring jobs on the command line.
-Jobman supports
+Jobman saves you time and frustration on the command line.
+Using Jobman to **run** a command, your command
-* running commands in the background immune to hangups
+* runs in the background immune to hangups
-* logging command output
+* logs stdout and stderr
 * retrying commands
 * aborting commands after timeout
 * delaying command execution for a specified time or event